Australia's mandatory gun buyback inspires U.S. activists, but few lawmakers

 "They want mandatory buybacks, that's what they push," NRA spokeswoman Dana Loesch said in a recent NRA-TV appearance.

-Loesch cited media appearances by Guns Down co-founder Mark Glaze, whose newer group favors reducing firearm ownership nationally and employs harsher anti-gun rhetoric than established advocacy organizations, in which he mentioned Australia's forced sales as a possible model.
-But even Glaze told NBC News that approach was far down his priority list.
+Loesch cited media appearances by Mark Glaze, a co-founder of Guns Down, in which he mentioned Australia's forced gun sales as a possible model.
+Guns Down favors reducing firearm ownership nationally and employs harsher anti-gun rhetoric than established advocacy organizations, but even Glaze says that Australia's approach is far down his priority list.

-"Compulsory buybacks would be a tough sell here, certainly federally," Glaze said.
+"Compulsory buybacks would be a tough sell here, certainly federally," Glaze said in an interview.

 Just as Australia's laws are a rallying cry for gun control supporters on social media, they're also a flashing alarm for gun rights activists.